Solo5/solo5/README.md

 [documentation](https://github.com/mato/docker-unikernel-runner/blob/master/README.md)
 for details.

+# Developing Solo5 and ukvm

+If you'd like to develop Solo5, ukvm and/or investigate porting other unikernels to use Solo5 as a base layer, the public APIs are defined in `kernel/solo5.h` and `ukvm/ukvm.h`.
+These interfaces are still evolving and subject to change.

+We also have some simple standalone unikernels written in C to test Solo5, see `tests` for these.

+The coding style for this project is "Linux with 4 spaces instead of tabs".
+The modified `checkpatch.pl` script helps give hints about what violates this style.

+The best place for Mirage-related discussions about Solo5 and/or `ukvm` is to post to the [MirageOS-devel mailing list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel), with general Solo5/`ukvm` discussions on <https://devel.unikernel.org/>.

 # Debugging on ukvm

-You can debug the unikernel running in ukvm using gdb.
+You can debug the unikernel running in ukvm using gdb, but need to build a `ukvm-bin` with gdb support.
+To do so, edit the Makefile (generated in the case of Mirage), and add `gdb` to the `UKVM_MODULES` make variable.
+Then, running `make ukvm-bin` should build a version with gdb support.

 Start ukvm with the `--gdb` flag, like this:

-    sudo $(which ukvm) ~/disk.img tap100 mir-console.solo5-ukvm --gdb
+    ukvm-bin mir-console.solo5-ukvm --gdb

 And then from another console start gdb and connect to the remote target listening at `localhost:1234`: